This section provides an overview of the Slovak commercial register.

 The Obchodný register [commercial register] is a public list containing statutory data concerning entrepreneurs, companies and other legal entities, where this is required under separate legislation.

-The list is administered by the Ministerstvo spravodlivosti Slovenskej republiky [Ministry of Justice of the Slovak Republic].
+The list is administered, from a programming and technical point of view, by the Ministerstvo spravodlivosti Slovenskej republiky [Ministry of Justice of the Slovak Republic].

 The commercial register is kept by registrové súdy [registry courts] (the district court at the seat of the regional court).